Photo by: <a href="http://www.freepik.com/free-photos-vectors/school">School image created by Ijeab - Freepik.com</a>

-We know that one of the most common pressures and challenges for our students is how to prepare for their exams.
+We know that one of the most common pressures and challenges for our students is how to prepare for your exams.
 We know it’s a stressful time and not only do we want you to do well, we also want YOU to feel confident that you will get the results you deserve and have been working so hard to achieve.

 The speaking part

 In this part of the exam, you will need to prepare yourself to:

 - Compare a variety of things and use language confidently and accurately when talking about differences and similarities.